It’s September. You know that feeling when the mornings feel chillier and more crisp? The change from Summer to Autumn is palpable.

 The longer you spend in focussed activity the less efficient you become.
 Set yourself rasonable time limits and stick to them

 When I work with life coaching clients, they very rarely do too little.

 Instead, they tend to give themselves huge daunting goals.

 The upshot of this is that they feel over-phased.
 Then they avoid and procrastinate.
 If that sounds like you (I mean, doesn’t that sound like everyone?) remember that all destinations are reached one step at a time.
 So never focus on more than a couple of steps ahead.

 Give yourself small tasks.
 And don’t do too many of them in one go.
 It may sound counter-intuitive, but once my clients stop thinking that they have to be hugely ambitious with what they achieve every day, they start getting things done much more easily.

-So manage your energy to feel better and (counter-intuitive, I know) get more done.
+Manage your energy to feel better and get more done.
+Really.

 My name is Jodie Lamb.
 I am a certified Life Coach with 12 years of life coaching experience.
 I provide online life coaching, and online career coaching through Trevnee Coaching which I founded in 2020.

 You can book a free consultation with me here.